Fox's Book of Martyrs

 It

-happened that a Spanish gentleman of quality came from Grenada to Malaga, who
+happened that a Spanish gentleman of quality came from Grenada to Malaga, who being invited to an entertainment by the governor, informed

-befallen Mr. Lithgow from the time of his being apprehended as a spy, and
+him of what had befallen Mr. Lithgow from the time of his being apprehended as

-refusing to abjure these heretical opinions, he was turned over to the
+on his refusing to abjure these heretical opinions, he was turned over to the

 Inquisition, by whom he was finally condemned.